CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Corruption._ ***Playable on a non-Wizard, non-Ringwraith character in a company with 3 or fewer characters.*** Target character makes a corruption check at the end of his movement/hazard phase for each region he moved through.
 All of his corruption checks are modified by adding the number of characters in his company.
-During his organization phase, the character may tap to attempt to remove this card by making a roll (drawing a #)---if the result is greater than 6, discard this card.
+During his organization phase, the character may tap to attempt to remove this card.
+Opponent makes a roll (draws a #)---if the result is greater than 6, discard this card.
 Discard this card if his company has 4 or more characters.
 Cannot be duplicated on a given character.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>